Exponential-Family Models of Random Graphs: Inference in Finite-, Super-, and Infinite Population Scenarios: Introduction

 \section{Introduction}

-The statistical analysis of network data is an emerging area of statistics with applications in epidemics (e.g., disease-transmission networks), neuroscience (e.g., human brain networks), political science (e.g., insurgencies and terrorist networks), economics (e.g., financial markets), sociology (e.g., social networks), and computer science (e.g., Facebook, Twitter) \citep{Ko09a}.
+The statistical analysis of network data is an emerging area of statistics with applications in epidemiology (e.g., disease-transmission networks), neuroscience (e.g., human brain networks), political science (e.g., insurgencies, terrorist networks), economics (e.g., financial markets), sociology (e.g., social networks), and computer science (e.g., Facebook, Twitter) \citep{Ko09a}.
 Core to the statistical analysis of network data is the development of random graph models.
-There is a large and growing body of literature on random graph models \citep{goldenberg2009survey,Fien12,HuKrSc12,latentspace}, including exchangeable random graph models \citep[e.g.,][]{DiJa08,BiCh09,CrDe15,CaFo17,CrDe16,crane2018probabilistic}, stochastic block models \citep[e.g.,][]{NkSt01,BiCh09,RoChYu11}, latent space models \citep[e.g.,][]{HpRaHm01,HaRaTa07,sewell2015latent}, and many other random graph models \citep[e.g.,][]{Ho05,RaFrRa15,Ho18,Foetal18}.
+There is a large and growing body of literature on random graph models \citep{goldenberg2009survey,Fien12,HuKrSc12,latentspace}, including exchangeable random graph models \citep[e.g.,][]{DiJa08,BiCh09,CaCaBr16,CaFo17,Ja17,CrDe16,CrDe15,crane2018probabilistic}, stochastic block models \citep[e.g.,][]{NkSt01,BiCh09,RoChYu11}, latent space models \citep[e.g.,][]{HpRaHm01,HaRaTa07,sewell2015latent}, and many other random graph models \citep[e.g.,][]{Ho05,RaFrRa15,Ho18,Foetal18}.

 Most such models seek to address the twin challenges of modeling complex and dependent network data: the presence of \emph{heterogeneity} (different subgraphs may have different properties) and \emph{dependence} (the presence or absence of an edge may be dependent upon the presence or absence of other edges in the graph).
 The latter, dependence, has proven to be the more challenging of the two.
-Indeed, network data can exhibit a wide range of complex dependencies, the most famous of which is transitivity or triadic closure \citep[e.g.,][]{WsFk94}, which has been found in human brain networks \citep[e.g.,][]{SiMoLa12,brain16,brain17}, social networks \citep{HpLs70,HpLs72,HpLs76}, and other network data.
+Indeed, network data can exhibit a wide range of complex dependencies, the most famous of which is transitivity or triadic closure bias \citep[e.g.,][]{WsFk94}, which has been found in human brain networks \citep[e.g.,][]{SiMoLa12,brain16,brain17}, social networks \citep{HpLs70,HpLs72,HpLs76}, and other network data.
 Other examples include degree heterogeneity \citep{Hu08} and suppression of short chordless cycles \citep{bearman.et.al:ajs:2004}.
-We focus here on models designed to capture a wide range of complex dependencies, including---but not limited to---transitivity.
+We focus here on models designed to capture a wide range of complex dependencies, including---but not limited to---local effects such as triadic closure.